 The couple had eight children, five of whom survived to adulthood.

 Fermat was passionate about mathematics and he was a brilliant mathematician.
-Nevertheless, mathematics was always just a hobby which was reserved for his spare time.
-Unlike a modern mathematician, who will publish his or her work at every opportunity, Fermat did not publish his work.
+Nevertheless, mathematics was always just a hobby reserved for his spare time.
+Unlike a modern mathematician, who publishes his or her work at every opportunity, Fermat did not publish his work.

 Most of what we know about his mathematics comes from his correspondence with other mathematicians or was found in his notes after his death.